ezeqduarte/ezeqduarte/README.md

 # Hi there! 👋 I'm Ezequiel Duarte

-Hello!
-I'm Ezequiel Duarte, a frontend developer with experience, currently working for a software company where we focus on creating components for libraries used in various projects.
+I'm a frontend developer with experience, currently working for a software company where we focus on creating components for libraries used in various projects.
 My main experience is in JavaScript, React, and Angular, but I also have solid knowledge in React Native, NextJS, TypeScript, CSS, and SCSS.

 ## About Me